- Rationale and Scope

 The Director may establish a different loan period for special collections, materials which are temporarily in great demand, such as for student projects or book clubs, or materials added to the collections which are new in format.

-If borrowed items have NOT been reserved by someone else, items may be renewed twice by phone, online, or in person.
+If borrowed items have NOT been reserved by someone else, items may be renewed once by phone, online, or in person.
 We cannot guarantee renewals on new items or DVD's.

 When the Library is open, return items at the Circulation Desk in the main library or in the children's room.
-After hours, use the book return located on the 6th St side of the library.
-Please do not return DVD's or Audio Books in the book return.
+After hours, use the book return located at the rear library entrance.

 In order to remind users of overdue materials the library follows this procedure: